ritaturk/xenko-docs/GUIDELINES.md

-Whenever you have explanations that is not necessary for the understanding of a concept but that can be very useful in application, add them as remarks so that the reader knows that it is extra information that can be skipped depending on its objective.
+Whenever you have explanations that is not necessary for the understanding of a concept but that can be very useful in application, add them as remarks so that the reader knows that it is extra information that can be skipped depending on his objective.
 We provide several types of remarks such as notes, warnings and tips to give an addition clue to the reader on what kind of extra information he is going to find.

 You can add note, tip and warnings using the following syntax: